Best Prepaid Cards for Kids

 It's unrealistic to expect your kid to only use cash or to constantly borrow your card.
 A prepaid card for kids is a great way to help your child become more confident with money.

 Ask yourself what you need a prepaid debit card to do for your family.
 Do you need a card that teaches your kid how to handle money?
-Look for a card that offer in-app educational tools.
+Look for a card that offers in-app educational tools.
 Want to be able to limit how much your kid spends?
 A card with flexible parental controls can give you peace of mind.

 No matter which prepaid debit card you choose, it's an important first step for your kid.
 Your child will learn healthy financial habits that last a lifetime.